akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Why!?”

 “Because I’m not my father.
-Because I was born out of wedlock—not to the Queen.
+Because I was born out of wedlock – not to the Queen.
 And because...”

 “I like you because you’re you,” Beatrice interrupted.
-“Not for your father or your mother or your great aunt Giselberthe.”
+“Not for your father or your mother or your great‑aunt Giselberthe.”
 She slapped him on the shoulder like her father had so often done to her.
 “You are not who everyone says, anyway.
-You’re the man I love and for what it is *worth*, I think that you are actually a *lot* like your father, no matter what anyone says.”
-Beatrice told him this quite firmly.
+You’re the man I love – and for what it’s worth, I think you are actually a *lot* like your father, no matter what anyone says.”
+She told him this quite firmly.
 “Even if you *don’t* yet know that you are.”

 Godfrey actually laughed and took her hand.
-“With a bright spark like you as my lantern....”
-His voice trailed off and he paused, with an odd look lit up his face.
+“With a bright spark like you as my lantern...”
+His voice trailed off and he paused, with an odd look lighting his face.
 “Wait... the man you love?”

 Beatrice’s hands flew straight up and covered her mouth.
 Her face coloured slightly.
 A moment passed before she slowly nodded, with a muffled, “Yes.”